MahmoudAhmadOsman/p0-jdbc-northern-book-store/README.md

 ##### After creating an account
 - Customer will be able to
+   - signup
-   - Login using username and password
+   - Login with username & password
-   - see all the available books that the Northern Book Store has on its inventory
+   - see all the available books on Northern Book Store
-   - view individual book using by the book isbn
+   - view each book using isbn
-   - able to place multiple orders by using the book's isbn
+   - place multiple orders
-   - able to review all of his/her orders in details
+   - review orders
-   - able to search any book that is available in Northern Book Store inventory
+   - search any book

 ##### Managers
-- Managers will be able to create or add a new book into the inventory
+- Managers will be able to create or add a new inventory
-- The inventory will be viewable by customers as soon as the managers listed on the Nothern Book Store's application
+- The inventory will be viewable by customers immediately
-- Managers will have all the privileges to control the application
+- Managers will have all privileges to manager users & the inventory
-- Mangers will be able to change any user's status such disabling user's account or granting him/her an access level than the normal user
+- Mangers will be able to change  user's status

 ## Application Overall Structure
-- This application is implementing one of the many methodologies of designs or MVCs

-### Models
+#### Models

 ```bash